TaaviStone/CodingNotes/FGW/WorkDailyToDo.md

 ### 🗓️ 01.02
 - [x] FGW2-8 Implement enpoint test for RecallBooking
-- [ ] FGW2-39 Add test for invalid referenceId and bookingNotFound

 ### 🗓️ 02.02
+- [x] FGW2-38 Add test for invalid referenceId and bookingNotFound
+- [x] FGW2-40 Add ID to vehicles and add valid logic

+### 🗓️ 05.02
+- [ ] VehicleRefs
+- [ ] FGW2-8 Valid payload, namespace
+- [ ] FGW2-40 Increase Common test coverage (when Vehicle logic is finalized)
 - [ ] FGW2-39 Increase ClientFragmentExtTest coverage
-- [ ] FGW2-40 Increase Common test coverage (when Vehicle logic is finalized)
-- [ ] FGW2-41 ..

 Questions
 - Do all LeadVehicleType values need to be implemented from schema?